Denver Lough, M.D., Ph.D.

 Chief Clinical Officer

-Stephen Milner MB.BS, BDS, DSc, FRCS(Ed), FACS is Professor of Plastic and Reconstructive Surgery and Pediatrics at Johns Hopkins University School of Medicine, Director of the Johns Hopkins Burn Center and Professor at the Bloomberg School of Public Health.
-He also serves as Director of the Michael D Hendrix Burn Research Center, Adjunct Professor Uniformed Services University of the Health Sciences and formerly Honorary Civilian Consultant Advisor to the British Army in Plastic Surgery and Burns.
+Before joining PolarityTE, Stephen Milner was Professor of Plastic and Reconstructive Surgery at The Johns Hopkins University School of Medicine, Director of The Johns Hopkins Burn Center and Professor at the Bloomberg School of Public Health.
+He also served as Director of the Michael D Hendrix Burn Research Center, Adjunct Professor Uniformed Services University of the Health Sciences and was Honorary Civilian Consultant Advisor to the British Army in Plastic Surgery and Burns.